Zurück zum Blog

 MSSQL (Microsoft SQL Server)

-MSSQL is built on top of the general SQL language and uses a row-based table model that collects data elements in different tables—thereby avoiding the redundancy of storing data in multiple places inside a single database.
+MSSQL is built on top of the general SQL language and uses a row-based table model that collects data elements across different tables—thereby avoiding data redundancy by storing data in multiple places within a single database.

 MongoDB

-MongoDB is a document-oriented, cross-platform database that works with collections and documents instead of using rows and columns as featured in the relational database model.
+MongoDB is a document-oriented, cross-platform database that uses collections and documents instead of rows and columns, as in the relational database model.
 MongoDB also uses key-value pairs for JSON-like documents with optional database schemas.
-Schema refers to the blueprint for the structure of the database.
+A schema is the blueprint for the database's structure.

-In MongoDB, databases contain collections with documents inside them.
-Each of these documents is different compared to another document, featuring a varying number of fields, different sizes and different content (although not necessarily).
+In MongoDB, databases contain collections of documents.
+Each of these documents is different from the others, featuring a varying number of fields, different sizes, and different content (although not necessarily so).

-The structure of the documents falls more into line with what developers call ‘objects’ and ‘classes’ in their respective programming languages.
+The structure of the documents aligns more closely with what developers call ‘objects’ and ‘classes’ in their respective programming languages.
 In this model, rows and columns have a defined structure featuring key-value pairs.

-Finally, the environments within MongoDB are easily scalable.
-In fact, MongoDB allows working with millions of documents inside hundreds of clusters in a hierarchical structure of your choosing.
+Finally, MongoDB environments are easily scalable.
+In fact, MongoDB allows you to work with millions of documents across hundreds of clusters in a hierarchical structure of your choosing.

 Firebase Realtime Database